A newborn baby sleeping on its back, wearing just a diaper

 What Happens If Your Baby Doesn’t Pass Meconium?

 Most newborns pass meconium within the first 24 to 48 hours after birth.
-If there is an absence of meconium during this time, your baby’s healthcare provider should be notified.
+If you’re wondering when meconium should be passed, this early window is the general guideline.
+If there’s no meconium during this time, it’s important to notify your baby’s healthcare provider.

-No meconium may sometimes signal a problem with the intestines, such as a blockage or a condition affecting bowel movement.
-Your baby’s provider may check for symptoms like belly swelling or vomiting and decide if further evaluation is needed.
+In some cases, no meconium may signal an underlying issue, such as a blockage in the intestines.
+One possible condition is meconium ileus, a rare disorder in which thick, sticky meconium blocks the bowel.
+Your baby’s provider may look for symptoms like a swollen belly or vomiting and decide whether further evaluation is needed.

-If your newborn hasn’t passed meconium in the first day, contact your baby’s healthcare provider for guidance.
+If your newborn hasn’t passed meconium within the first day or two, contact your baby’s healthcare provider for guidance and next steps.

 The first feces of a newborn usually comes soon after they’re born, usually within the first 24 hours.
 This might be before or after the first diaper goes on, so—depending on the timing of that first bowel movement—you may get a closer look than you bargained for!

-When you do come face-to-face with that first meconium poop, let your healthcare provider know, because this is an important sign that your baby’s digestive system is working properly.
+When you do come face-to-face with that first meconium-filled diaper, let your healthcare provider know, because this is an important sign that your baby’s digestive system is working properly.

-The best way to clean meconium is by using gentle baby wipes, such as Pampers Sensitive, and putting on a clean, comfortable, and absorbent diaper.
+Wondering how to clean meconium?
+The best way is by using gentle baby wipes, such as Pampers Sensitive, and putting on a clean, comfortable, and absorbent diaper.
+You can take our quick quiz to find the perfect diaper for your baby’s needs.

-Meconium has a tendency to stick to things, so—no matter how careful you are—you might get a little on your clothes or your little one’s first bodysuits, especially if you’re still getting the hang of how to diaper your baby.
+Meconium tends to stick to things, so—no matter how careful you are—you might get a little on your clothes or your little one’s first bodysuits, especially if you’re still getting the hang of how to diaper your baby.

 To avoid leaks, it’s important to make sure those diapers are a perfect fit.
 If you’re not sure what size diaper is best for your baby, try our handy Diaper Sizing Chart.

-Wondering about the best diaper for your little one?
-Take our quick quiz to find the perfect diaper for your baby’s needs.
+Choosing the right diaper from day one matters, especially for those first messy moments.
+Take our quick quiz to find the perfect fit for your baby.

 What Is Meconium Staining?

-If your water breaks and you notice amniotic fluidthat looks dark green or brown, contact your healthcare provider right away.
-They can assess the situation and take the necessary steps to help ensure a safe delivery for you and your baby.
+If your water breaks and you notice fluid that looks dark green or brown, contact your healthcare provider right away so they can assess and support a safe delivery.

 Is It Bad If Your Baby Swallows Meconium?

 In rare cases, a baby may inhale meconium-stained amniotic fluid before, during, or just after birth.
-This can lead to meconium aspiration syndrome (MAS.
+This can lead to meconium aspiration syndrome (MAS) in newborns.
 MAS occurs when meconium enters the lungs and irritates or blocks the airways, making breathing more difficult.

 Healthcare teams are trained to watch closely for signs of aspiration of meconium, especially when meconium-stained amniotic fluid is present during delivery.
 If needed, they act quickly to support your baby’s breathing and reduce the risk of complications.